What to Do for Free in Amsterdam

 This post will include a variety of free things to do in Amsterdam, including a Top 10 list.
 We also cover free things to do at night as well as free, family-friendly activities.

 In the following section, we will provide a list of the ten most popular things you can do for free in Amsterdam.
-Whenever possible, we will make a note whenever any of these activities are either family-friendly or take place at night.

 If you’re looking to save some money on popular attractions in the area, make sure to read our post comparing each Amsterdam tourist pass.